Gareth Owen (sound designer)

-Gareth Owen is a twelve-time Tony & Olivier award-winning / nominated Broadway and West End sound designer, described as "one of the only behind-the-scenes creatives whose star wattage spells success for theatrical productions".
+Gareth Owen is a thirteen-time Tony & Olivier award-winning / nominated Broadway and West End sound designer, described as "one of the only behind-the-scenes creatives whose star wattage spells success for theatrical productions".
+He is quoted as saying, "Bad sound kills good theatre."

 Early life

 Gareth John Owen was born in Sheffield, England, a son of two teachers, both of whom specialised in special needs education.
 At the age of nine the family moved to the Cayman Islands where Owen attended Cayman Islands Middle School.
 Upon returning to the UK the family moved to St. Ives in Cornwall where Owen attended both Mounts Bay School and Penwith Sixth Form College before going to the University of Plymouth in Plymouth, to study for a bachelor's degree in underwater science.
 While at university he worked in nightclubs as a lighting and sound engineer, and as a boatman and beach lifeguard in St. Ives, before eventually dropping out in his final year to go on tour with a rock band.